ZgzInfinity/OutRun/README.md

 * Braking: Left Alt.
 * Turning left: left arrow of the cursor.
 * Turning right: right arrow of the cursor.
-* Enter: select an option.
+* Select an option: enter.
-* Esc: exit the game during the navigation in the interface, pause the game while the player is driving.
+* exit the game during the navigation in the interface, pause the game while the player is driving: esc.

 # Compilation project